Nickchapman3773/Uranium-Fever/README.md

 ## DXVK
 > [!tip]
 > DXVK can yield a significant performance boost, though can also cause visual artifacting and increased memory use.
-If crashing frequently, REMOVE `d3d9.dll` and `dxvk.conf` from the Uranium Fever
- > Stock Game > New Vegas folder.
-AMD users who REMOVE DXVK will need to downgrade their graphics card drivers to version 23.12.1.
-This can be accomplished by using the <a href="https://www.amd.com/en/support/kb/faq/gpu-601" onclick="window.open('https://www.amd.com/en/support/kb/faq/gpu-601', '_self');">AMD Cleanup Utility</a> and google searching `previous YOUR CARD MODEL drivers`.
+If crashing frequently, REMOVE `d3d9.dll` and `dxvk.conf` from the Uranium Fever > Stock Game > `New Vegas folder`.
+To avoid crashes, AMD users who REMOVE DXVK will **NEED** to `downgrade their graphics card drivers` to <a href="https://www.amd.com/en/resources/support-articles/release-notes/RN-RAD-WIN-23-40-33-03.html" onclick="window.open('https://www.amd.com/en/resources/support-articles/release-notes/RN-RAD-WIN-23-40-33-03.html', '_self');">Version 23.40.33.03</a>.
+This can be accomplished by first running the <a href="https://www.amd.com/en/support/kb/faq/gpu-601" onclick="window.open('https://www.amd.com/en/support/kb/faq/gpu-601', '_self');">AMD Cleanup Utility</a>.

+> [!warning]
+> ONLY follow these steps if your game crashes before fully booting up.

 - MOST users will not have to follow these instructions.
-The most updated version of DXVK has already been pre-installed by default in Uranium Fever.
+The most updated version of DXVK has already been **pre-installed** by default in Uranium Fever.
 Those with older graphics cards (no vulkan, or Intel iGPU) should follow these instructions if unable to launch the game:
 	- Intel iGPU users:
-		- Navigate to the Uranium Fever Installation Location > DXVK.
+		- Navigate to the `Uranium Fever > DXVK folder`.
-		- Move the DXVK 1.10.1 folder into the game's Root folder, which can be found in the Uranium Fever Installation Location > Stock Game > Fallout New Vegas (`C\Modding\Uranium Fever\Stock Game\Fallout New Vegas` if you used the recommended filepaths).
+		- Move the `d3d9.dll` and `dxvk.conf` from the `DXVK 1.10.1` folder into the game's Root folder at `C\Modding\Uranium Fever\Stock Game\Fallout New Vegas`.
 	- Vulkan-less GPU users:
-		- If you are not sure that this applies to you, ignore this section.
+		- Navigate to the `Uranium Fever > DXVK folder`.
-		- Move the contents inside of the DXVK 1.10.3 folder into the game's Root folder, which can be found in the Uranium Fever Installation Location > Stock Game > Fallout New Vegas (`C\Modding\Uranium Fever\Stock Game\Fallout New Vegas` if you used the recommended filepaths).
+		- Move the `d3d9.dll` and `dxvk.conf` from the `1.10.3` folder into the game's Root folder at `C\Modding\Uranium Fever\Stock Game\Fallout New Vegas`.

 ## RivaTuner Statistics Server (RTSS)
 > [!tip]
 > RTSS is an FPS limiter that can make the game feel much smoother.
-The theory behind this is that running at a stable and unchanging 70 FPS is less jarring to the user than fluctuating between 60 to 100 FPS rapidly.
-This also prevents the timescale desync that can occur if you surpass your monitors refresh rate.
+The theory behind this is that running at a stable and unchanging 60 FPS is less jarring to the user than fluctuating between 50 to 100 FPS rapidly.
+This also prevents the timescale desync that can occur if the FPS surpasses your monitors refresh rate.

 - Install and launch <a href="https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download" onclick="window.open('https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download', '_self');">RTSS</a>.
 - Open the `System Tray` (the triangle pointing upwards on the taskbar) and click the `RTSS icon` (an image of a computer screen) to open it.
-- Press the green `Add` button and select `FalloutNV.exe`.
+- Press the green `Add` button and select `FalloutNV.exe` in `C:\Modding\Uranium Fever\Stock Game\Fallout New Vegas`.
 - Set `Application Detection Level` to `Low`.
 - Set `Framerate Limit` to `59.95`.
 	- Uranium Fever is a graphically intense Wabbajack list.
 Some users may be able to set higher Framerate Limits, though ensure your Framerate Limit is > 0.05 LOWER than your monitors refresh rate.
 - Enter settings using the `Setup` button.
-- Enable `Passive Waiting`.
+- Scroll down and enable `Passive Waiting`.
-- Set `Framerate Limiter` to Front `Edge Sync`.
+- Set `Framerate Limiter` to `Front Edge Sync`.'
+- Optionally enable `On-Screen Display Support` and use the `X,Y Coordinate Buttons` at the bottom to adjust On-Screen FPS display location.
+- Minimize RTSS back to the System Tray.

+> [!warning]
+> RTSS can only be connected to a single instance of FalloutNV.exe at a time.
+This means that if you have it connected to a different modded installation of Fallout New Vegas, you need to delete that profile in RTSS and create a new profile.

 ## Performance Profile
 > [!tip]